criscunas/todo-client/README.md

 #### Additional notes

-Notifications could be used for notifying whether or not an action was successful or not. [vue3-otification](https://github.com/kyvg/vue3-notification) is one I use.
+Notifications could be used for notifying whether or not an action was successful. [vue3-notification](https://github.com/kyvg/vue3-notification) is one I use often.

 Example.
 Trigger the error notification in the catch() of axios calls.